adobe/babel-plugin-dynamic-import-override/README.md

 - *`errorHandler`* - javascript code to be called inside catch clause, error object is accesible in `err`.

+- *`successHandler`* - javascript code to be called inside then clause, result  is accesible in `res`.

 ## Usage

 ### Via `babel.config.js` (Recommended)